FactSet: 2015–present

 A key milestone for FactSet in 2018 was the selection to be the primary market data provider for Merrill Lynch Wealth Management (multi-year, enterprise level agreement including datafeeds).
 FactSet deployed its Market Data solution to more than 15,000 wealth management professionals across Merrill Lynch to provide complete multi-asset class content, analytics and global market data.

 In 2020, FactSet acquired Truvalue Labs, a pioneer in AI-driven environmental, social, and governance (ESG) data.
 Truvalue Labs applies AI-driven technology to over 100,000 unstructured text sources in 13 languages, including news, trade journals, and nongovernmental organizations and industry reports, to provide daily signals that identify positive and negative ESG behavior.
 Its coverage spans over 20,000 public and private companies and generates short-term, long-term, and momentum scores derived from hundreds of signals.
 These signals are mapped against the Sustainability Accounting Standards Board (SASB) standards and United Nations Sustainable Development Goals (SDGs), allowing investors to evaluate ESG risk factors and real-world actions and impacts for quantitative analysis and back-testing.
 The company also works with its well-established Academic Research Network, which helps academic researchers use its data to study ESG trends and market-related behavior.

+In October 2021, FactSet acquired Cobalt Software, a Boston-based provider of portfolio monitoring solutions.

 On December 20, 2021, FactSet joined the S&P 500.

+On December 27, 2021, FactSet announced its plans to acquire CUSIP Global Services, the exclusive provider of CUSIP and CINS identifiers globally and the official numbering agency for ISIN identifiers in the United States, from S&P Global for $1.925 billion in cash.

+In February 2025, FactSet acquired LiquidityBook, a provider of cloud-based portfolio, order, and execution management systems, for $246.5 million.

 Products and services

 Products

 FactSet provides data and analytical applications to global buy and sell-side professionals, including portfolio managers, market research and performance analysts, risk managers, sell-side equity researchers, investment bankers, and fixed income professionals.
-FactSet's Workstation includes real-time news and quotes, company and portfolio analysis, multi-company comparisons, industry analysis, company screening, portfolio optimization and simulation, predictive risk measurements, alpha testing and tools to value and analyze fixed income securities and portfolios.
+FactSet's Workstation includes real-time news and quotes, company and portfolio analysis, multi-company comparisons, industry analysis, company screening, portfolio optimization and simulation, predictive risk measurements, alpha testing and tools to value and analyze fixed-income securities and portfolios.

 In November 2020, FactSet furnished over 400 affinity databases and sought to restructure its foundation with inside the cloud to Amazon Web Services (AWS).

-Clients

-As of August 31, 2021, there were over 160,000 users of FactSet.
-The number of clients subscribed to FactSet stands over 6,400.
-The annual client retention rate stands at over 95%.